SchizoidDevelopment/aero/Concept.md

 - **Adherence to Platform UX Guidelines**: Jetpack Compose’s reactive principles and Apple’s HIG serve as referential frameworks for intuitive and aesthetically coherent designs.

 ## Architectural Overview

 ### Declarative Component Structure
 Each UI component is structured as a **pure function** that derives its presentation from an encapsulated state object.
-This abstraction enables a reactive UI that dynamically synchronizes with data mutations.
+This abstraction enables a reactive UI that dynamically synchronizes with data state changes.

 ```kotlin
 @Composable